openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 Scope
 -----

 The `Conventional Commits`_ spec includes an optional parenthesized scope after the type label.
+You may include a scope if it helps clarify the commit.

 Open edX repos are large and varied, making standardization of scopes difficult.
-We won't use scopes for now.
-This could change in the future.
+Different repos will have different needs for scopes.
+We currently offer no guidance for scopes to use.
+This may change in the future.

 Subject
 -------